Security-Onion-Solutions/securityonion-docs/configuration.rst

 Import
 ------

-One of the easiest ways to get started with Security Onion is using it to forensically analyze one or more pcap files.
-Just install Security Onion in ``Import`` mode and then run `so-import-pcap <so-import-pcap>`__ giving it the full path to one or more pcap files.
-For more information, please see the `so-import-pcap <so-import-pcap>`__ section.
+One of the easiest ways to get started with Security Onion is using it to forensically analyze pcap and log files.
+Just install Security Onion in ``Import`` mode and then run :ref:`so-import-pcap` to import pcap files or :ref:`so-import-evtx` to import Windows event logs in EVTX format.

 Evaluation
 ----------